How to preorder the iPhone XR

 Retailer deals

-Best Buy is offering gift cards for your iPhone.
-You can get up to a $275 Best Buy gift card for the trade-in for iPhone 7 and newer models.
-The deal is offered only in stores.
+Best Buy is offering bill credits for your iPhone with Verizon service or Sprint service.

-Sam's Club members can get $100 Sam's Club gift card if they preorder by Sept.
-16 and activate an iPhone XS or iPhone XS Max in store, er, club, by Sept.
-23.
+Sam's Club members can get $100 Sam's Club gift card if they preorder by Oct.
+22 and activate an iPhone XR by Oct.
+28.

 Originally published on Sept.
 12, 2018.